Update

 Is the PCA designation process also a grant program?

-PCA Program Refresh
+PCA Framework Refresh

 MTC and ABAG were awarded a grant from the Sustainable Agricultural Lands and Conservation (SALC) Program managed by the California Department of Conservation to support a refresh of the PCA planning framework.
-The refresh effort kicked off in June 2022.
-It identifies recommendations to improve the effectiveness of the region’s conservation planning framework, and incorporates a wider range of policy concerns, such as equity and resilience to climate hazards.
+The refresh effort kicked off in June 2022 and concluded in May 2024.

-Priority Conservation Area Refresh Draft Final Report
+Priority Conservation Area Refresh Final Report

 Staff Contact